Skip to content

 action = params[1]

-# the session type must be known before certain actions
+# session type must be known prior to certain actions

 if type_response1 is None and action != "init-session":